 For several years, blood-derived growth factors have been used to regenerate tendons and ligaments in sports medicine, and to support recovery in dental surgery.
 In recent years, they have been used to regenerate the face in what is commonly called The Vampire Facelift®.

-Relying on the same technology, the O Shot® works by using Platelet Rich Plasma (PRP) to stimulate stem cells to grow healthier vaginal tissue.
+Relying on the same technology, we use Platelet Rich Plasma (PRP) to stimulate stem cells to grow healthier vaginal tissue.
 The whole procedure takes less than 30 minutes!